gohyojun15/SplatFlow/README.md

 - [x] Code verification.
 - [ ] Add more details on the README.md
 - [ ] Add the training script
+- [ ] Share text annotations for RealEstate10K, DL3DV-10K, MVImgNet, and ACID datasets.
+(Used in the next work)